 Side effects from antiretroviral therapy can vary depending on the medicine and the person taking the medicine.

 People taking the same antiretroviral medications can have very different side effects.
 Talk to your doctor if your side effects are difficult to manage.
 Some side effects, for example, headache or occasional dizziness, may not be serious.
 Other side effects, such as swelling of the mouth and tongue or liver damage, can be life-threatening.

 Common side effects include nausea (feeling sick), diarrhoea (runny or watery poos), skin rashes and sleep difficulties.

 Antiretroviral medicines can interact with each other, and they can also interact with other medicines prescribed by your doctor or medicines bought over-the-counter.
 These include herbal remedies such as St John's Wort, as well as recreational drugs.

 An interaction can reduce or increase a medicine's effect on the body.
 Interactions can also cause side effects.
 Always check with your HIV clinic staff or your GP before taking any other medicines.

-HIV treatment New Zealand AIDS Foundation
+HIV treatment NZ AIDS Foundation